bernardosecades/testing-test-doubles/README.md

-# Testing.
-PHPUnit, Prophesize and Mockery to test doubles
+# Testing: Test doubles with Prophesize

 ## About

 In this repository we have some examples of differents type of test doubles with Prophesize.
-As well you can see an example of Partial mock with Mockery.

 ## Types of test doubles